-- dovecot is the default POP/IMAP server for RHEL 5. - The configuration file is /etc/dovecot.conf - Usually, the only changes that need to be made are the enabling of the desired protocols.
+- dovecot is the default POP/IMAP server for RHEL 6. - The configuration files are under /etc/dovecot - Usually, the only changes that need to be made are the enabling/disabling of the desired protocols in dovecot.conf and possibly specifying where user mailboxes are located.
+See: